renebidart/academic-kickstart/content/authors/admin/_index.md

 ---

 ## Today
 PhD Candidate in Systems Design Engineering supervised by Alexander Wong.
-Working on on unsupervised learning.
+Working on unsupervised learning.

 ## Future
 I’ll be working as an applied research scientist at Amazon in Vancouver this summer.